TadiT7/treble_experimentations_wiki/Huawei-Y6-(2018)-&-Y6-Prime-(2018).md

 * Bootloop on Android 9.0 GSIs **based on v127 below** (requires vendor patching to fix).
 * Bootloop on all Android 8.x GSIs based on Phh-AOSP **v25 and above**.
-* To Boot android 10 gsi need to remove magisk root on your boot ramdisk first (rename the magisk zip or magisk apk to uninstaller) and flash the [fix](https://drive.google.com/file/d/1GmWuBPvu4l0OdSWPzsNiKpof3Z98WHsA/view?usp=sharing) zip.
+* To Boot android 10 gsi need to remove magisk root on your boot ramdisk first (rename the magisk zip or magisk apk to uninstaller) and flash the [fix](https://drive.google.com/file/d/1GmWuBPvu4l0OdSWPzsNiKpof3Z98WHsA/view?usp=sharing) zip use [this](https://drive.google.com/file/d/15Jx8nkP0mhLTrBdr4PGZHwy2hTb1ayf0/view?usp=sharing)twrp.

 ## Hardware support